 The divorce process entails significant emotions.
 At the same time, parties may be unfamiliar with California law and how it applies to their case.
 An experienced Los Angeles same-sex divorce attorney at Berenji & Associates can explain your legal rights and guide you through the process.

-Call our Los Angeles family law office today for a free consultation to see how we can help you with an LGBTQ divorce.
+Call our Los Angeles family law office today for a consultation to see how we can help you with an LGBTQ divorce.